mosesalphonse/ISTIO-Security-JWT/README.md

 ### Agenda

 ```
-a) Secure workload with JWT Authentication
+a) Secure workload with JWT Request Authentication
 b) Secure workload with JWT Authorization Policy
 c) Secure workload with JWT Authorization Policy with claims
 d) Test and verify